 2. Avoid Problem Foods

-Part of Parkinson’s disease treatment includes avoiding foods that can worsen symptoms.
-This includes:
+In addition to eating higher quality food, part of Parkinson’s disease treatment also includes avoiding foods that can worsen symptoms.
+This includes the following:

 - Processed foods: Processed foods contain many toxins and additives that can worsen Parkinson’s disease symptoms.